parmoo/parmoo/docs/tutorials/local_method.rst

    surrogate, which does not use the entire database when fitting surrogates, and therefore is more scalable for handling large budgets.

-**We will attempt to solve a convex 50 design variable, 2 objective problem on a budget of just 1000 true simulation evaluations.**
+**We will attempt to solve a convex 50-design variable, 2-objective problem on a budget of just 1000 simulation evaluations.**
 Going off a modification to the quickstart_, this will produce the following script.
 We also have a similar example in the solver_farm_.